- Get familiar with the basic concepts and terminology: study linear algebra, statistics, and calculus.

 Arthur Samuel coined the term “Machine Learning” in 1959 and defined it as a “Field of study that gives computers the capability to learn without being explicitly programmed”.

 And that was the beginning of Machine Learning!
 In modern times, Machine Learning is one of the most popular (if not the most!) career choices.
-According to Indeed, Machine Learning Engineer Is The Best Job of 2019 with a 344% growth and an average base salary of $146,085 per year.
+According to a survey, Machine Learning Engineer Is The Best Job of the decade and is expected to grow YoY by 22% (between 2020-2030) and an average base salary of $122,000 per year in USA and INR 8.5LPA in India.

 What is Machine Learning?